smaclell/smaclell.github.io/_drafts/exterminator-3-enter-the-comments.md

 <figcaption>The source code from <a href="http://en.wikipedia.org/wiki/Fast_inverse_square_root">wikipedia</a> (edited to be family friendly and line up more)</figcaption>
 </figure>

 It computes the inverse square root using a Newton-Raphson approximation.
-Extra bit magic is used to perform the computation as an integer instead of floating point for pure speed.
+Crazy bit magic is used to perform the computation as an integer instead of floating point for pure speed.
 The resulting code was ~4 times faster using the hardware of the day (i.e. before dedicated SSE instructions).
-This speed boost would be critical for the high performance needed by the game engine.
-This codes has some [interesting][history-1] [history][history-2] tracing the potential authors and how it was implemented.
+This speed boost would be critical for the high performance needed by the game engines it was used in.
+This codes has [interesting][history-1] [history][history-2] tracing the potential authors, how it was implemented and has been widely talked about.

-This code is not intuitive for mere mortals and the few comments it has might be moderately helpful.
-This is a comment from one of the developers, Gary Tarolli, who also had trouble understanding it why it worked.
+Despite the minor comments, this code is not intuitive for mere mortals.
+Gary Tarolli, one of the developers involved and 3D graphics pioneer, also had trouble understanding how and why it worked.

 > it took a long time to figure out how and why this works, and I can't
 > remember the details anymore.